 3. Specific “Money Centers”

-4. Checking Cashing Focused Stores
+4. Checking Cashing Stores

 5. Prepaid Debit Card Transfer

-Opening a prepaid debit card can help when cashing business checks.
-An app such as InGo, allows you to scan your business check.
-InGo is one of several online check cashing services that’ll add cash to your prepaid debit card, minus a fee.
+Mobile apps such as InGo allow you to scan your business checks and add cash to your prepaid debit card, minus a fee.
 If you’re willing to wait ten days, the company may waive the fees, as long as the check clears.

 Why a Business Bank Account Is Important